Yoric/ronin-time-bureaucrats/mission-the-polyphonic-choir.md

 Eventually, the Crew should find some surviving citizens.
 Say Althea and her two surviving children.
 Ten days ago, her husband Nektarios heard the sheep screaming, grabbed a knife, and went to investigate, followed by elder son son Nikolaos.
 Neither of them returned.
 When they didn't return, Althea attempted to follow, but found no trace of either her husband, her son or the sheep.
 When she attempted to find refuge in the Temple of Athena with her four other children, along with other survivors, they were shot at by archers.
 Two of the children died trampled during the panic.
 She then attempted to reach the Palace, only to discover it barred.
 She is terrified both for the life of her surviving children and for the unburied souls of those she lost.

 With some effort, it should be possible to find diseased citizens hiding in their house.
+Say Hannah, a child slave they may find lying, feverish, in the street in front of a rich \(and still inhabited\) house, surrounded by all her meager belongings.
+The house had remained closed and guarded during most of the outbreak and had escaped the Plague, until a diseased bird pecked Hannah.
+She was promptly \(and literally\) thrown into the street.
+This won't save the house.
+At this stage, Hannah is delirious and praying in her mother's tongue \(Hebrew\).

 > **Summary of informations**
 >